pingidentity/pingidentity-devops-getting-started/11-docker-compose/30-pingcentral/README.md

 ```

-You can preserve the hostkey by copying off the `pingcentral.jwk` file with the command: `docker cp pingcentral:/opt/out/instance/conf/pingcentral.jwk .`
+You can retrieve and save the hostkey by copying off the `pingcentral.jwk` file with the command: `docker cp pingcentral:/opt/out/instance/conf/pingcentral.jwk .`

+## Configuring Trust in Docker

+By default, PingCentral in Docker is insecure.
+This is due to setting the environment variable `PING_CENTRAL_BLIND_TRUST=true` in the docker-compose.yaml file, which tells PingCentral to trust all certificates by default.
+This is great for Proof of Concepts as it enables a quick setup, but should not be used for production purposes.
+Setting `PING_CENTRAL_BLIND_TRUST` to false will only allow public certificates to be used by your environments (such as PingFederate), unless you setup the trust store and configure PingCentral to use this truststore.

+In order to setup the trust in your docker container, you have two options:

+#### Using Environment Variables
+First, create your trust store following the [documentation](https://docs.pingidentity.com/bundle/pingcentral/page/fqd1571866743761.html).

+#### Using Properties file
+First, create your trust store following the [documentation](https://docs.pingidentity.com/bundle/pingcentral/page/fqd1571866743761.html).

 ## Enabling SSO in Docker PingCentral
 Enabling SSO can be done through editing property files (`application.properties`).